simranjit-kaur822/Learning-React/README.md

-# This repository is created to learn the react from basic
+# This repository is created to learn the React.